-The role of the employer brand
+The role and importance of the employer brand

-In recent years, organisations have started paying more attention to their ‘employer brand’ in their efforts to attract, engage and ultimately secure top talent.
-Companies have become increasingly focused on establishing a deep-rooted employer proposition and communicating it effectively to both existing and potential employees.
-A clear, concise and truthful employer brand is now a core component of a robust HR strategy and it’s vital to continually audit how your business is perceived internally and externally.
+A clear, truthful, and authentic employer brand is now a core component of a robust HR strategy and it’s vital to continually audit how your business is perceived internally and externally.
 Remember, a truthful foundation is essential – if a working experience fails to deliver on the promises of the brand, you may fail to retain talent.
-Even with a steadfast, blue-chip brand reputation, companies still need to differentiate themselves from competitors in the same sector.
-Where relevant, they must sell their company culture, market position, passion for innovation and working benefits as well as appease any concerns associated with their particular industry, especially in the current climate.

-Discerning candidates will no doubt carry out their own research when it comes to investigating work culture, lifestyle and opportunities within a particular organisation.
+Discerning candidates will no doubt carry out their own research when it comes to investigating work culture, lifestyle, and opportunities within a particular organisation.
 That’s why an employer’s brand messaging should work hard for them and show them in the best possible light.

 Role vs. brand